top of page

 New Solutions to Old Challenges

 Project Pawpaw is a collaborative effort to develop varieties of pawpaw (Asimina triloba) that better meet the needs of both farmers and consumers.
+We aim to develop new cultivars of pawpaws which taste great, grow well, and have a longer shelf life.

 This funding structure gives us the agility to explore new areas of scientific inquiry while also keeping us efficient.
 Dollar for dollar, we are one of the best ways to invest in the future of sustainable agriculture!